 Art history group chairman is Mrs. Wallace P. Landford.
 This week's topic was the art of Crete.
 On Tuesday, Nov.
-6, the group will gather at the home of Miss Jenny Tufeld, 21 Mustang Road, Rolling Hills, to hear her discuss the art of India, which she recently visited.
+6, of Crete.
+On Tuesday, Nov.
+6, the group will gather at the home of Miss Jenny Tufeld, 21 Mustang Road, Rolling Hills, to hear her discuss the art of India, which she re-cently visited.
 Assisting her will be Mrs. May J. Taves.